Sgt. Pepper's Lonely Hearts Club Band (Remastered)

 Customer Reviews

-382 of 436 people found the following review helpful.
+Most helpful customer reviews382 of 436 people found the following review helpful.

 By AntiochAndy

 One of three LP/CDs by the Beatles among my all-time top ten, along with "Rubber Soul" and "Revolver".
 Though not my personal favorite, this recording is essential in any collection of pop/rock recordings.
 It has been, since its release, a standard by which others are measured.
 It also marks the high-water mark of the Beatles creativity as a band.
 After "Sgt.
 Pepper..." came a directionless time during which the "Magical Mystery Tour" and "Yellow Submarine" records were released, followed by the period the band's breakdown, as chronicled in the "White Album", "Let It Be" and "Abbey Road".
-Though these latter efforts contained plenty of great music, it was clear that were increasingly unable to function together as a unit.
+Though these latter efforts contained plenty of great music, it was clear that the Beatles were increasingly unable to function together as a unit.
 Individual tracks almost always spotlighted one of the band members while the others worked essentially as a backing group.

 During a recent TV special, it wa said that, during the time the Beatles were in the studio making "Sgt.
 Pepper...", there was a lot of doubt about what they would come out with and many fans were giving up on them.
 As someone who was around at the time, I certainly don't remember much of that.
-Of course, always had a few doubters and detractors, but most of us were looking forward to their next record.
+Of course, the Beatles always had a few doubters and detractors, but most of us were looking forward to their next record.
 Stories of how much time and effort were going into it only fueled our anticipation.
 It was like the release of the fourth Harry Potter book when "Sgt.
 Pepper..." finally came out.
 Some stores opened early and huge numbers were sold the first day of it's release.
 I bought a copy that day like many others.
 Nor was I disappointed.
 Since then, I have spent many hours listening to "Sgt.
 Pepper..." and I expect I'll spend many more.

 To appreciate the significance of "Sgt.
-Pepper..." you have to understand the pivotal place of in the culture of the time.
+Pepper..." you have to understand the pivotal place of the Beatles in the culture of the time.
 Quite simply, they changed everything.
 Before the Beatles, the primary medium of pop/rock music was the 45 rpm single.
 The Beatles released a flood of good quality songs, many original, so that "albums" became more than just a couple of hit singles packaged with a bunch of throwaway tracks.
 All of the tracks were good and people began to buy albums because it was the best way to get all the music.
 "Sgt.
 Pepper..." took this a step further by making the album a more unified whole.
 It elevated pop/rock music to the level of art, implying an expressiveness and timelessness beyond anything rock had previously aspired to.
 But the impact of the Beatles went far beyond music.
 It entered into fashion, modes of behavior, and popular attitudes in a variety of areas.
 We were even fed a constant stream of news reports about what the Beatles were doing from day to day or week to week.
 London became, for a time, THE cultural center of the world.

 "Sgt.
 Pepper..." itself has a timeless quality.
 Songs such as With A Little Help From My Friends, Getting Better, Within You Without You, When I'm Sixty-four and others have themes that people can relate to just as well today as when they were first released.
 Lucy In The Sky With Diamonds and A Day In The Life, while perhaps mored dated lyrically, are among the most interesting pieces in other respects.